BiAPoL/blog/till_korten/install_devbio_napari_arm_mac/readme.md

 fi
 ```
-Make sure to not use `conda init` afterwards, because it will overwrite the paths such that the same conda version is used in both native (arm64) and Rosetta (i386) mode.
+Make sure to not use `conda init` afterwards, because it will overwrite the paths such that the same conda version (the one which you executed) is used in both native (arm64) and Rosetta (i386) mode.

-## 6. install devbio-napari
+## 6. Install devbio-napari

-we have set up zsh to use conda for environment management, hence we use conda to create the environment and mamba for installation in a second step
+We have set up zsh to use conda for environment management, hence we use conda to create the environment and mamba for installation in a second step (because conda may take several hours, while mamba takes minutes to install devbio napari).
 ```bash
 conda create -n devbio-napari-env python=3.9 conda activate devbio-napari-env